AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 ## Known issues

-**Issue**: Merchants may notice package version downgrade notices during upgrade from {{ site.data.var.ee }} 2.4.4 to {{ site.data.var.ee }} 2.4.4-p1.
+**Issue**: Merchants may notice package version downgrade notices during upgrade from Adobe Commerce 2.4.4 to Adobe Commerce 2.4.4-p1.
 These messages can be ignored.
 The discrepancy in package versions results from anomalies during package generation.
 No product functionality has been affected.
 See the [Packages downgraded after upgrading from 2.4.4 to 2.4.4-p1](https://support.magento.com/hc/en-us/articles/8214752983949)  Knowledge Base article for a discussion of affected scenarios and workarounds.

 **Issue**: Merchants cannot submit partial refunds for orders paid with Apple Pay through Braintree.
 When a merchant tries to create a credit memo for a partial refund from the order invoice, the **Qty to Refund** field is not  editable.  **Workaround**: Apply patch `braintree-disabled-partial-capture-for-applepay-googlepay.patch`.
 See the [Adobe Commerce 2.4.4: Unable to create partial invoices](https://support.magento.com/hc/en-us/articles/4487952754957-Adobe-Commerce-2-4-4-Unable-to-create-partial-invoices) Knowledge Base article.  <!--- BUNDLE-3088-->

-**Issue**: Shoppers cannot add a product to their cart when no options are selected in Admin **Store** >  **Configuration** > **General** > **Country Options** > **Allow Countries**. {{ site.data.var.ee }} instead displays this following console error: `Failed to load resource: the server responded with a status of 400 (Bad Request)`. <!--- AC-2564-->
+**Issue**: Shoppers cannot add a product to their cart when no options are selected in Admin **Store** >  **Configuration** > **General** > **Country Options** > **Allow Countries**.
+Adobe Commerce instead displays this following console error: `Failed to load resource: the server responded with a status of 400 (Bad Request)`. <!--- AC-2564-->

 **Issue**: The description of Dotdigital on **Find Partners and Extensions** > **Magento Marketplace** is outdated.
 Here is an updated description:

 Dotdigital is a customer engagement platform that helps digital marketers and developers deliver communications across the customer journey.
 We harness the power of customer data, powering engagement, conversion, and loyalty for brands as they grow and scale.
 Customers love our easy-to-use platform that connects first party data across the systems, surfacing powerful insights and automating predictive cross-channel messages.

-Dotdigital’s 350+ employees serve mid-market and enterprise companies around the world and across industries.
+Dotdigital's 350+ employees serve mid-market and enterprise companies around the world and across industries.
 We aspire to inspire responsible marketing and are committed to sustainability, privacy, and security.
-Dotdigital is proud to be the world’s first carbon-neutral marketing automation platform, certified for ISO 14001, ISO 27701, and ISO 27001.
+Dotdigital is proud to be the world's first carbon-neutral marketing automation platform, certified for ISO 14001, ISO 27701, and ISO 27001.

 See [Dotdigital — Marketing Automation](https://marketplace.magento.com/dotdigital-dotdigital-magento2-os-package.html) for purchase and download information.